One workflow for everything before and after you write the draft

 If the product only helps at one stage, you are still building the workflow yourself.

-A practical self-publishing workflow inside Gixo Books
+A practical self-publishing workflow inside Gixo Folio

 The simplest version is still the best one: plan, write, review, export, then expand.